UninvitedActivity/UninvitedActivity/README.md

+# Rule Explanations

+IP addresses that have scanned:

+- Rule 1: mail server ports
+- Rule 2: ports 1024 and below
+- Rule 3: ports above 1025 from ports above 1025
+- Rule 4: ports above 1025 from ports 1024 and below
+- Rule 5: any other IPv4 uninvited activity

+The "-Export" file contains all IP addresses from all rules.

+I use Rule 1, 2, and 5 for traffic blocking.
+I use Rule 4 to detect potentially incorrect blocks.
+I occasionally use Rule 3 to see how many sites and services it breaks in order to work out additional tweaks to these rules.

 # What Is This?
 This is an IP address block list and a set of shell scripts that are intended to automatically create and update this list.